Teenage Vegan Bakers Just Shy Of Reaching $150,000 Business-Growing Goal

 While they’re talented bakers, they’re not yet professionals.
 After all, they’re teenagers at Green Garden Bakery.

-The carrot pumpkin bread, the beet brownie, the lemon zucchini muffins, jalapeno chocolate chips; those are just a few of the bakery’s offerings.
+The carrot pumpkin bread, the beet brownie, the lemon zucchini muffins, jalapeno chocolate chip cookies; those are just a few of the bakery’s offerings.

 Green Garden has an extensive vegan menu, and the teenage workers tour farmer’s markets and do pop-up events.